 - Financial hardship

-- Recipients will be requested to submit an impact statement for the donor explaining how the scholarship has assisted them.
-The letter should be submitted to the Scholarships Office no later than 1 October in the year the scholarship is awarded.
+- Recipients will be requested to submit an Impact Statement for the donor explaining how the scholarship has assisted them.
+This should be submitted to the ACU Scholarships Office no later than 1 October in the year the scholarship is awarded.

 - Recipients will also be invited to a presentation event and are requested to attend if this does not impede placement or study commitments.